Having the right agent with you is key when shopping for new construction, and is here to help you navigate through your options in the Orlando area.

 In real estate, negotiation is always an option.
-However, with new construction, it depends on the developer and how long the home has been available.
-Developers in new additions avoid bending on price because buyers already in the area expect new construction to be comparably priced to what they already purchased.
+However, with new construction, it depends on the builder and the length of time that the home has been vacant.
+Developers in new additions like to keep prices near their asking point because buyers already in the area expect new construction to be comparably priced to what they already purchased.
 (You'll appreciate that same courtesy if there are undeveloped lots near the home you eventually purchase!)
-But, depending on how far along the project is and the local market, builders have been known to allow a few concessions.
+But, depending on how far along the project is and the local market, developers have been known to allow a few concessions.

 In cases where a builder won't budge, ask for assistance in other areas.
-Ask for them to pay a share of the closing costs, or extra amenities, like an allowance for window treatments, a garage door opener, a fence or landscaping, or an extended home warranty.
+Ask for help with the closing costs, or more amenities, like appliance upgrades, a garage door opener, a fence or landscaping, or an extended home warranty.
 Or take the contrary route.
 If a home is nearing completion, you can often save money by passing on suggested upgrades from the builder and installing things yourself.

-Just because a house is brand new, it can still have its share of flaws.
+Just because a home is brand new, it doesn't mean that it is immune from needing repairs.
 Be sure to get a home inspection before purchase so that issues are handled and also negotiate a home warranty.
 Then, about 10 or 11 months after purchase it's worth it to pay for an inspection and get anything else repaired before the warranty expires.

-At RE/MAX Town Centre, I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
+Finding you a new home that meets your family's needs and matches your budget will be my #1 goal.
 Give me a call at